Dishashetty546/6-Days-Skill-Lab-Outcome/Readme.md

-# 💻 6-Day React Dev Sprint
+# 💻 6-Day Next.js Workshop Sprint

-This repository documents a 6-day intensive React sprint where multiple real-world mini-projects were built using React, APIs, Supabase, and modern design tools.
+This repository documents a 6-day intensive Next.js/React sprint where multiple real-world mini-projects were built using React, APIs, Supabase, and modern design tools.

 ---